woman taking a true break in a skii lodge instead of working on vacation

 Guilt about Putting Themselves First

-Many women find it hard to prioritize their own needs, especially those with partners, kids, or a demanding job.
-Often, the result is a type of guilt around fully relaxing, as if taking a complete break or spending time on self-care is somehow selfish.
+Many women find it hard to prioritize their own needs, especially when they have partners, kids, or a demanding job.
+The result is usually a strong sense of guilt around fully relaxing, as if taking a complete break or spending time on self-care is somehow selfish.
 Recognizing that your ability to support others increases when you’re well-rested is key to letting go of this guilt and giving yourself permission to recharge without feeling the need to justify it.

 Pressure to Justify Vacation

 Business ownership comes with its own unique set of pressures, especially for women.
 The need to stay connected 24/7, manage a team, respond to clients, and oversee operations can make remote work feel like an extension of life itself.
-The flexibility to work from anywhere can blur boundaries, turning vacations into “mini-offices” and keeping business owners in a constant state of work mode.
+The flexibility to work from anywhere can blur boundaries, turning vacations into “mini-offices” and keeping business owners in permanent “work mode.”

 Fear of Falling Behind

-Many business owners fear missing out on potential opportunities or letting clients down, leading to working while on vacation.
-This “fear of missing out” can make you feel like a few days away will somehow set your company back, even if that’s not the case.
+Many business owners fear missing out on potential opportunities or letting clients down—yet another reason why they choose to work while on vacation.
+This “fear of missing out” (FOMO) can make you feel like a few days away will somehow set your company back, even if that’s not the case.
 Realizing that one week away will likely have no long-term impact on your business success can make it easier to take a full break.

 The Case for Taking a Complete Break

 According to Laura M. Giurge and Kaitlin Woolley in an article for HBR, “When they engage in work during time that they think of as leisure time, such as the weekend, they experience conflict between their expectations and reality, and as a result, they find their work less engaging and less meaningful.”
-Constantly working without pause can actually reduce productivity in the long term and impact overall well-being, making true rest essential for those with jobs that require high mental engagement.
+Constantly working without pause can actually reduce productivity in the long term and impact overall well-being.
+True rest is essential for women with jobs that require high mental engagement.

 The Benefit to Relationships

-Completely unplugging on a holiday can be one of the greatest gifts for your relationships, giving you time to connect without the distractions of Slack messages or work email.
-By being fully present, you create lasting memories with loved ones, showing them that they’re more important than that one extra work call.
+Completely unplugging on a holiday can be one of the greatest gifts for your relationships because it grants you the time needed to connect without the distractions of Slack messages or work email.
+By being fully present, you create lasting memories with loved ones.
+They’re more important than that one extra work call!
 This focused time together allows you to enjoy your family or friends without interruptions and enriches your relationships far beyond what any brief moment between calls or messages could offer.

 Setting Expectations for Your Team